jessicajyzy/wharton_tau_lab/README.md

 python3 src/extension_analysis.py
 ```

-Because Wayback scraping can be slow and occasionally unstable, I saved raw HTML files and collection logs so that gaps and selected pages can be audited later.
+Because Wayback scraping and SEC scraping can be slow and occasionally unstable, I saved collection logs and structured output files so that gaps and selected records can be audited later.

 # What I would do differently with more time